Alyssa is an environmental scientist who enjoys writing about environmental issues, sustainability, animals, and travel.

-This one is great when you've got a whole bunch of small shells.
+This one is great when you've got a whole bunch of tiny shells.
 Simply toss the shells in a mason jar for easy décor.
-If you have have plenty of just one type of seashell, make a mason jar of just those.
+If you have plenty of just one type of seashell, make a mason jar of just those.
 This craft looks beautiful with a jar full of sea-glass if you are lucky enough to find some on the beach.
-You can find a variety of old glass jars and mason jars at thrift shops and antique stores, or buy them new at craft stores or online.
+You can find various old glass jars and mason jars at thrift shops and antique stores or buy them new at craft stores or online.

 A seashell wreath is a great craft to hang on the door or in the home.
-There are many ways to re-create this wreath but the easiest is to begin with a Styrofoam wreath ring, which can be found at most craft stores.
-Using a hot-glue gun cover the entire ring with ribbon, looping it around the wreath.
+There are many ways to re-create this wreath, but the easiest is, to begin with, a Styrofoam wreath ring, which can be found at most craft stores—using a hot glue gun to cover the entire ring with ribbon, looping it around the wreath.
 For extra adhesion, use pins to secure the ribbon in place.
 Next, gather your shells and hot glue them to the wreath beginning with the bigger shells first.
 Have fun with it and fill the entire wreath with your seashell collection.

 Shell String Lights

 Great for outdoor parties, spice up your string lights with some seashells.
 Using epoxy, place a shell at the base of each light bulb on a light string.
 Let dry for 10 minutes and hang!